NickVolynkin/queue/README.md

 * '!' - the task is **buried** (disabled temporarily until further changes)
 * '~' - the task is **delayed** for some time.

-For details on the state transitions, refer to [Task state diagram] (#task-state-diagram).
+For details on the state transitions, refer to [Task state diagram](#task-state-diagram).

 # Task state diagram